dapiced/redhat_status_advanced/README.md

 Red Hat Status Checker is an enterprise-grade monitoring tool that tracks Red Hat service health in real-time.
 It provides statistical analysis, historical data storage, and integrates with Prometheus for comprehensive monitoring workflows.

+Redhat status page is based on the software https://www.atlassian.com/software/statuspage

 ## 📋 Demo CLI Redhat Status (It takes a few seconds to load)

 ![Demo CLI Redhat Status](./redhat_status_demo.svg)